-To inform members of the Treasury Management and Investment Sub-committee (TMISC) on the treasury activities undertaken in the first part of 2023/24 and to report on compliance with the approved TM Strategy.
+To inform members of the treasury activities undertaken in the first part of 2023/24 and to report on compliance with the approved TM Strategy.

 Options

 - 1. Accept the recommendations contained within the report. - 2.
 Recommend changes to the way by which the Council's investments are to be managed.